 - Locate the payment

-- An adjustment insurance payment will often be indicated by an Unallocated amount
+- An adjustment insurance payment is often indicated by an Unallocated amount

 - Click View